delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Delaware, the court of filing or hearing depends on the type of claim or remedy sought.
 Monetary claims not exceeding $25,000 are heard by the Justice of the Peace Courts and those $75,000 or less are within the jurisdiction of the Court of Common Pleas.
 Whereas, the Superior Court has original jurisdiction over these civil cases and no monetary limit.
 Disputes between businesses for equitable remedies are heard solely by the Court of Chancery.
 The availability of court records resulting from proceedings of contract or property claims is directed by court policies rather than the state’s Freedom of Information Act.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such platforms may make searching simpler, as they are not limited by geographic location.
+Third-party sites may also feature search tools that may ease the process of finding specific or multiple records.
+To conduct searches via a third-party or government website, interested parties may need to provide some or all of the following:

 • The name of the person involved in the record, unless said person is a juvenile